Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/select.typ

   )
 )

 After brainstorming different robot ideas, we had to pick one to begin building.
-This will be a very important decision as it will determine what we can build in the future.
-As such, we identified as much criteria as possible to make an accurate judgement.
+This will be a very important decision as it will influence the functionality of our robot and subsystems in the future.
+As such, we identified as much criteria as possible to make an accurate judgement of each idea.

 #decision-matrix-criteria[
   - Durability - The ability to remain functional despite being faced with challenges and obstacles.